-I love a good frittata, and I use to rely on them for brunch dishes when I wasn’t feeling creative.
+I love a good frittata and over the years I relied on them for brunch menus when I wasn't feeling creative.
 This frittata I made to use up a nice haul of pheasant back / dryad saddle mushrooms one year, inspired by an herby, slightly spicy omelet I saw French Chef Pierre Gagnierre make.

-Pheasant back mushrooms aren’t your average mushroom (for many reasons I cover on my larger post on pheasant backs).
-Long story short, some people don’t care for their cucumber/farinaceous odor and flavor.
+Pheasant backs aren't your average mushroom.
+Long story short, some people don't care for their cucumber/farinaceous odor and flavor.

-The unique flavor of the mushrooms mellows with cooking, but it will still be there a bit, and, instead of hinderance, I think it’s fun to see how you can twist the flavors of traditional dishes incorporating mushrooms to better compliment their natural flavor.
+The unique flavor of the mushrooms mellows with cooking, but it will still be there a bit.
+Instead of hinderance, consider how you can twist the flavors of traditional dishes incorporating mushrooms to better compliment their natural flavor.

-Basically what I’ve done here is take pheasant back mushrooms and combine them with a few Asian flavors to make a simple mushroom frittata.
-Instead of the cream and cheese you’d typically find in Western mushroom dishes using the same ingredients, this one focuses on strong aromas and flavors instead.
+I combined the mushrooms with a few Asian flavors to make a simple wild mushroom frittata.
+Instead of the cream and cheese you'd typically find in Western mushroom dishes using the same ingredients, this one focuses on strong aromas and flavors instead.
+It makes for a nice pheasant back recipe since their flavor works really well with Asian flavor profiles and ingredients.

 - 1 lb dryad saddle tender edges